deltachat/deltachat-pages/_posts/2025-07-20-delta-tauri-project.md

 In October, we finished the Browser Edition, which serves as proof that the app reached independence of Electron and running in the browser helps with development: you get access to development tools and plugins of all browsers and a more reliable way to do integration testing.
 We wrote more about the browser edition in it's [blog post](https://delta.chat/en/2025-05-22-browser-edition).

-In November, Nico introduced automated end-to-end testing for Delta Chat Desktop with playwright, an industry standard tool for testing web-applications.
+In November, [Nico](https://github.com/nicodh) introduced automated end-to-end testing for Delta Chat Desktop with playwright, an industry standard tool for testing web-applications.
 This ensures the reliability of the app, each test can be thought of as a checkpoint.
 If a future change breaks the test, we get an alarm and can fix it before the new bug even reaches a test release.

 <figure>
 	<img src="{{ page.asset_prefix }}/hero.png">
-	<figcaption>Delta Chat Desktop Tauri Edition, as you can see, visually it looks the same as the Electron Edition</figcaption>
+	<figcaption>Delta Chat Desktop Tauri Edition.
+As you can see, visually it looks the same as the Electron Edition</figcaption>
 </figure>

 In January we had Delta Chat Desktop running on Tauri, however the system integrations were still missing, which we then added in the following months.